-You can make a one-time charitable gift with your will, or an even bigger difference with a charitable trust.
+You can make a one-time charitable gift with your will or an even more significant difference with a charitable trust.
 This article explains how charitable trusts operate and the benefits of each type of charitable trust.

 What Is a Charitable Trust?

 A trust is a legal document that transfers the ownership and management of assets.
-It will transfer money into the hands of a "fiduciary" called a "trustee."
-The trustee could be a person or bank or management company.
-A charitable trust can be set up during the donor's lifetime (called inter vivos) or after death (called testamentary).
+It will transfer money to a fiduciary called a "trustee."
+The trustee could be a person, a bank, or a management company.
+A donor can set up a charitable trust during their lifetime (called inter vivos) or after death (called testamentary).

-To be considered a charitable trust, at least one of the beneficiaries of the trust will be a public charity, nonprofit organization, or private foundation.
-Depending on the type of trust, the donor and/or their heirs may also be beneficiaries.
+To be considered a charitable trust, at least one of the beneficiaries of the trust will be either:

 Benefits of Charitable Trusts

 - Receive an income stream: Some trusts only provide income for the tax-exempt charitable organization.
-Others can provide an income stream for the grantor or other beneficiaries.
+Others can provide an income stream for the grantor or other loved ones and beneficiaries.

 - Avoid capital gains tax: A charitable trust allows grantors to turn a property that isn't producing income into cash that can be reinvested without paying capital gains tax.
 For example, $200,000 in stock that has appreciated from $10 a share to $100 a share can be transferred into a charitable trust without incurring capital gains tax.

 - Tax benefits: A charitable trust can be important in tax planning for your estate.

 The tax advantages of an irrevocable trust will depend on your financial situation.
 You may be able to take an immediate charitable income tax deduction.